The Easy and Effective 8-Step Rulebook for Steam Cleaning the Most Stubborn Car Seats

 Instructions

-Vacuum the surfaces of your seats using a crevice tool or a non-metallic, soft bristle brush attachment.
+First, vacuum the surfaces of the seats using a non-metallic, soft bristle brush attachment.

-Spray white vinegar on the affected area and dab it with a dry, soft microfiber cloth.
+If there are any unpleasant odors, spray white vinegar on any affected area and dab it with a dry, soft microfiber cloth.

-But, be careful not to spray too much vinegar as this can leave a vinegary scent in your car.
-If the smell of white vinegar makes you feel uncomfortable, consider adding a few drops of your favorite essential oils in your spray bottle.
+Be careful not to spray too much vinegar as this can leave a vinegary scent in the car.
+If the smell of white vinegar makes you feel uncomfortable, I suggest adding a few drops of your favorite essential oils to the spray bottle.

-Pre-treat any protein-based stains before you apply any heat to your seats.
+Pre-treat any protein-based stains before applying any heat to the seats.
 Otherwise, the heat will set the stains and lock in the smell.

-To spot-treat, use a sponge and stain remover to extract the spill.
+To spot-treat and extract the spill, use a sponge and stain remover.
 Either a commercial stain remover or a homemade carpet cleaner, it’s up to you – both are equally efficient.

 Place a small amount of cleaner onto a clean cloth and blot it into the stain from the edges towards the center.
 But don’t scrub the stains.